 The TB world desperately needs a single diagnostic test that:

-- Is affordable and suitable for resource poor settings: in developing countries, specialist staff and laboratories – and even a regular supply of electricity – may not be widely available.
+- is affordable and suitable for use throughout the developing world, where specialist staff and laboratories – and even a regular supply of electricity – may not be widely available

-- Gives immediate results, at the point of care: people are frequently lost to TB services before they can receive a diagnosis and treatment, often because they cannot afford the costs of return travel.
+- gives immediate results, as people are frequently lost to TB services before they can receive a diagnosis and treatment, often because they cannot afford the costs of return travel

 The current treatment regimen for drug-sensitive TB is effective in over 90% of cases.
 However, the treatment process is long and arduous – particularly so for children, as there are no paediatric formulations available.
 Treatment takes at least six months and many patients report unpleasant side effects.
 Patients often miss doses, or fail to complete their course of medication as a consequence.
 This can result in the return of symptoms and drug-resistance.

-Treatment of multi-drug resistant TB (MDR-TB) is more costly and more challenging.
-The drugs are less effective, more toxic, and treatment regimens are longer – there is an even greater need for patient support during MDR-TB treatment.
+Treatment of multi-drug resistant TB (MDR-TB) is costlier and more challenging.
+The drugs are less effective, more toxic, and treatment regimens are longer.
 At best, MDR-TB can be cured in just 70% of patients.

-Current TB medications were introduced between the 1950s and 1980s; in the early years of the global HIV epidemic, and before the link between TB and HIV was widely recognised.
+Current TB medications were introduced between the 1950s and 1980s, in the early years of the global HIV epidemic, and before the link between TB and HIV was widely recognised.
 Since that time, there have been great advances in treatment for HIV with the advent of anti-retroviral therapy (ART).
 Advances in treatment for TB have not kept pace.
-People on ARTs and TB medication have to be closely monitored to avoid adverse drug interactions and side-effects from the combined therapies.

 Research and development